bar-and-c/electronicsoundmachines/_pages/kicad.md

 - Make footprints the way I want them.
 E.g., I always move resistors' references and values inside the frame, to be able to pack them tighter (and also see which is which).
 Put that in the footprint, and in a way that always works (at this point, the references will not be visible on an assembled PCB).
 Put reference and value inside, very close to the edge – maybe break the edge frame, even?

 - If the above succeeds, make values visible on the PCB.

+## TODO
+### Make a library of my own footprints (and, when applicable, matching schematic symbols), so that I always use my own.
+- Larger holes than e.g resistors etc. normally have (I get the feeliing that its much harder to desolder with those tiny holes).
+- Component values and references inside the component footprint, where applicable.
+Granted, having the reference under the component might be bad for when locating a component, but at least make the footprint tighter somehow (maybe put the reference _on_ the footprint border, breaking the border line).

+### Learn to put logo etc. on the board.